openlookeng/hetu-core/hetu-samples/kubernetes/README.md

    kubectl apply -f deployment.yaml
    ```

-With this change, it'll take at least a few minutes to kill any Hetu pod, because the graceful shutdown process needs to ensure no work is affected by shutting down the node.
+With this change, it'll take at least a few minutes to kill any openLooKeng pod, because the graceful shutdown process needs to ensure no work is affected by shutting down the node.
 To shorten the wait period, the following line can be added to `config.properties`.
 See steps above about how to use custom configuration files.

 ```
 shutdown.grace-period=10s